 Chemical-Free Mortar Grout and Caulk

 Don't lay tiles over toxic particle board, or mould prone green board.
-Always use a cementitious board behind tiles.
+Always use a cementitious board behind tiles or the Kerdi and Wedi boards.

-Seal well between the sink and the wall, the bathtub and floor, around the toilet (if using a toilet with water) with Silicone.
+Seal well between the sink and the wall, the bath tub and floor, around the toilet (if using a toilet with water) with caulk.
 I have a post about finding a tolerable caulk.
 My top pick is Ecobond.

-To keep VOCs out of the bathroom - avoid laminates, particle board cabinets, plywood, greenboard, drywall, PVC shower curtains, melamine, conventional wood stains and sealers, conventional tile sealers, grouts with toxic additives, conventional caulk, and conventional paints and primers.
+To keep VOCs out of the bathroom and prevent mould, avoid laminates, particle board cabinets, green board, PVC shower curtains, melamine, OSB, conventional wood stains and sealers, conventional tile sealers, grouts with toxic additives, conventional caulk, and conventional paints and primers.

 |Free labels for DIY products|

 I have a composting toilet in the bathroom as it is a great sustainable option and makes it easier to be semi-off-grid in a tiny house.
 This post discusses some issues with composting toilets for the chemically sensitive.
 The one I recommend is Nature's Head.